1010sachin/jquery_home_automation/README.md

 In the above code, the background color is the color given when the 'on/off' switch is triggered.

 The added component will be dynamically added to the control panel.
 Currently the only supported operation is on/off, by the means of the checkbox for the components, except for temperature which supports a number as value.

+Another feature is the ability to add a component which is central to the house.
+For eg, the 'temperature' component in the [json file](data/settings.json) has a key 'central' which is set to a value 'true'.
+This indicates, that this component will be centrally controlled and affects the entire house.

 ### Pre-requisites.
 In order to run the applications you will need the below tools: